flextype/flextype/README.md

 #### Flexible
 Flextype provides amazing API for plugins, themes and core developers!

-#### Markdown Syntax
+#### Easy editing
-Use your favorite editor to write your content with plain Markdown syntax.
+Use your favorite editor to write your content with plain HTML and Flextype Shortcodes.

 #### Dynamic Content Types
 The flat-file nature of Flextype lets you define custom fields for any of your pages.